01-edu/public/subjects/devops/division/README.md

 - If the arguments are not numbers, the output should be `Error: both arguments must be numeric`.

-- In the case where the number of arguments are not enough, the output should be `Error: two numbers should be provided`.
+- In the case where the number of arguments are not enough, the output should be `Error: two numbers must be provided`.

 Your script should handle very large numbers as well.